IV. Nursing Model Components

 In this module:

 This module describes the data, methods, and assumptions used in the Health Workforce Simulation Model (HWSM) to model supply and demand for registered nurses (RNs) and licensed practical/vocational nurses (LPNs).
 The latest year for which reliable supply data are available is the “base year.”
-The base year is currently 2020.
+The base year is currently 2022.
 The period from the base year through the last year for which projections are made is the “projection period.”
-The projection period is 2020-2035.
-The data and methods presented here update those in HRSA’s previous nursing workforce report published in 2017.1
+The projection period is 2022-2037.

 Modeling supply